Lugal-PCZ/shootpoints-web-api/README.md

 By default, shootpoints-web-api will launch in “demo” mode with no serial connection and simulated shot data so you can familiarize yourself with the software without a total station.
 This, however, can be easily overridden for testing with an actual live connection to a supported total station.

 ## Data Management and Categorization
-Following the model developed for SiteMap, ShootPoints Web categorizes shot data to simplify its interpretation and visualization.
+Following the model developed for SiteMap, ShootPoints Web categorizes shot data to simplify its visualization and interpretation.
 The two primary categorizations are groupings (collections of related points) and class/subclass (archaeological metadata about the shots).
 All data are saved to a local database which can be downloaded *in toto* or exported as CSV files via the web interface.

 ShootPoints Web will not let you begin collecting data without the proper prerequisites (site, station coordinates, and surveying session).